joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/discussion/discussion.md

 ## Conclusion

-As far as the scalability of this project, I would expand the program to use a database, as well as have a more flexible validator that can understand and validate a wider range of JSON inputs, as well as have a more modular points calculator that can be change on the fly.
+As far as the scalability of this project, I would expand the program to use a database, as well as have a more flexible validator that can understand and validate a wider range of JSON inputs, as well as have a more modular points calculator that can be changed on the fly.
 I would also reformat the testing library to include table-driven tests, and to include benchmarking.